 Defined Contribution Plan

-The Episcopal Church Lay Employees' Defined Contribution Retirement Plan (DC) consists of two different plans - a 401(a) plan and a 403(b) plan.1 Both are administered by Fidelity Investments.
+The Episcopal Church Lay Employees' Defined Contribution Retirement Plan (Lay DC Plan) consists of two different plans - a 401(a) plan and a 403(b) plan.
+Depending on when the Lay DC Plan was adopted, your employer may have adopted both plans or only the 403(b) plan.
+Both plans are administered by Fidelity Investments.

 How Does the Plan Work?